Einstein for Flow: Using Generative AI to Assist Your Flows.

 The investment and evolution of Einstein at Salesforce, starting back in 2014.

-In 2022, Salesforce AI Research released CodeGen, our in-house LLM, to help transform how we approach software development.
+Salesforce AI Research’s CodeGen, our in-house LLM, was one such innovation created to help transform how we approach software development.

 And speaking of CodeGen, guess what?
 It’s the powerhouse behind Einstein for Flow!
-At Dreamforce ’23, it was the first time we publicly spoke about the secret sauce of Einstein for Flow.
+Dreamforce ’23 was the first time we publicly spoke about the secret sauce of Einstein for Flow.
 By leveraging our own custom model, we can tailor an AI solution specific to the needs of Salesforce users.

 Here’s how it works: You simply describe your flow requirement in plain words, via a natural language prompt.
 Einstein calls upon code to interpret and generate the natural flow data.